 Apart from the standard military model, there are variants of both the system and missile munitions used in other countries and contracted paramilitary forces.

-ATGM systems are an advanced piece of hardware and have generally been sold to and kept accountable by NATO partnered nations to the US (as the primary manufacturer).
+Anti-Tank Guided Missile systems are advanced pieces of hardware and have generally been sold to and kept accountable by NATO partnered nations to the US (as the primary manufacturer).
 That is not monolithic, however, and there are some reports of ATGM systems being used by terrorist groups who are generally hostile to the West, and through logical inference would not be a likely candidate for US arms sales.
 For those actors to gain access to a system, they must go through different channels.
 Take Iran for instance.

 According to Business Insider, the US supplied Iran with over 2,000 TOW missiles around 1986, a sale that was the pre-cursor to the historical Iran-Contra affair.
 Since that acquisition, Iran has managed to reverse-engineer the Raytheon model and develop their own.
 The Toophan-3 ATGM system is the most recent contemporary variation manufactured and used by Iran.
 A similar reverse engineering process has been utilized in Iran for other pieces of hardware which led to a continuously developing military-industrial complex that has the potential to skirt around sanctions and bolster Iranian interests abroad.